Beyond Boston

 Berkshires overnight vs Salem day

-The Berkshires need more time but give the trip a different Massachusetts identity.
+The Berkshires need more time but give the trip a different side of Massachusetts.
 Salem is easier to add when rail, museums, and waterfront timing are realistic.

 Berkshires overnight Use when the group wants arts, mountains, small towns, and a slower western Massachusetts base.

-Salem day Use when the group wants North Shore history, museums, waterfront time, and a more reachable Boston-area add-on.
+Salem day Use when the group wants North Shore history, museums, waterfront time, and a side trip that is easier to reach from Boston.

-If the trip cannot spare an overnight or a long driving day, Salem is usually the more honest add-on.
+If the trip cannot spare an overnight or a long driving day, Salem is usually the more realistic side trip.

-Cape Cod needs season, car, and weather discipline.
-A campus-first trip should not add the Cape unless the schedule has real slack.
+Cape Cod needs the right season, a car, and attention to the weather.
+A trip built around a campus visit should not add the Cape unless the schedule has real room.

 Cape Cod coast Use when beach, trail, seashore, or Outer Cape time is the reason for extending the trip.